viant/xunsafe/README.md

-It would be nice if at some point native golang library exposes ability to create ref/deref/pointer for an actual value behind the interface to remove dependency/exposure of the private reflect pacakge types from this library.
+It would be nice if at some point native golang library exposes ability to create ref/deref/pointer for an actual value behind the interface without that can be inlined to remove dependency/exposure of the private reflect pacakge types from this library.

 ```go
     i := 101